Indiana ID Scanning Laws & Regulations

 Indiana Senate Bill 5.
 Consumer Data Protection

-Would enact consumer data protection.
-The new article in the Indiana Code would put in place multiple protections to ensure consumer privacy.
+Enacts consumer data protection.
+The new article in the Indiana Code put in place multiple protections to ensure consumer privacy.
 Taking effect January 1, 2026 it sets forth the following within the new article: (1) Definitions of various terms that apply throughout the article.
 (2) Exemptions from the bill’s requirements concerning the responsibilities of controllers of consumers’ personal data.
 (3) The rights of an Indiana consumer to do the following: (A) Confirm whether or not a controller is processing the consumer’s personal data.
 (B) Correct inaccuracies in the consumer’s personal data that the consumer previously provided to a controller.
 (C) Delete the consumer’s personal data held by a controller.
 (D) Obtain a copy or representative summary of the consumer’s personal data that the consumer previously provided to the controller.
 (E) Opt out of the processing of the consumer’s personal data for certain purposes.
 (4) The responsibilities of controllers of consumers’ personal data.
 (5) The roles of controllers and processors with respect to a consumer’s personal data.
 (6) Requirements for data protection impact assessments by controllers of consumers’ personal data.
 (7) Requirements for processing de-identified data or pseudonymous data.
 (8) Limitations as to the scope of the new article.
 (9) The authority of the attorney general to investigate and enforce suspected or actual violations of the new article.
 (10) The preemption of local rules, regulations, and laws regarding the processing of personal data.
 Allows the attorney general to publish certain resources on the attorney general’s website.